zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
-Who are the decision makers?
+Who are the decision-makers?

 2. What customer business needs do you need to address with your solution?